PierreSenellart/provsql/doc/source/user/casestudy7.rst

 .. seealso::

+   - :doc:`The knowledge-compilation chapter <knowledge-compilation>`
-   - :doc:`knowledge-compilation` for the full pipeline and every function used here.
+     for the full pipeline and every function used here.
-   - :doc:`probabilities` for the probability methods.
+   - :doc:`The chapter on probabilities <probabilities>` for the probability methods.
-   - :cite:`DBLP:series/synthesis/2011Suciu` for the theory of safe queries and the dichotomy.
+   - The *Probabilistic Databases* synthesis lecture :cite:`DBLP:series/synthesis/2011Suciu` for the theory of safe queries and the dichotomy.